Featured Grants

 • Eligibility

-• Undergraduate students with exceptional financial need as demonstrated on the FAFSA
+• Undergraduate students who have exceptional financial need as demonstrated on the FAFSA.

 • How to apply

-• Complete the FAFSA by the February 1 priority deadline
+• Complete the FAFSA by the Feb.
+1 priority deadline.

 Teacher Education Assistance for College and Higher Education (TEACH) Grant